2000 University of Arkansas shooting: Shooting

 The murder-suicide occurred on the first day of the Fall 2000 semester shortly after noon when James Easton Kelly, 37, a recently dismissed PhD candidate in the university's Comparative Literature program entered the office of Dr. John R. Locke, 67, the director of the Comparative Literature program and Kelly's former academic advisor.
 After the first shot rang out, graduate student Bethany Edstrom said she heard someone say: "I didn't do anything."

 At approximately 12:14 pm a 911 call was received by the Fayetteville Police Department.
 The caller alerted the police to an incident involving gunshots in Kimpel Hall.
-It was later discovered that Kelly had shot Dr. Locke three times with a .38 caliber handgun using bullets he had purchased earlier.
+It was later discovered that Kelly had shot Dr. Locke three times with a .38-caliber revolver using bullets he had purchased earlier.
 Graduate students and faculty in adjoining offices quickly alerted campus police whose officers reached Locke's office and secured the area within a few minutes.
 UAPD secured the area around Room 231 Kimpel Hall and began the evacuation of the building immediately.

 Officers responding to at least three 911 calls found Locke's office door closed and locked.
 The responding officers said a man behind Locke's office door stated that he had been hurt, but that they should not enter.
 They conversed for a few minutes with the individual before another gunshot was heard after which no further contact was made with anyone in the office.
 A SWAT team was then activated and approximately an hour after the first officers arrived, police entered the office and found the bodies of Locke and Kelly with a handgun on the floor between them.